kerma2/slate/source/includes/_tasks.md

 import { APIErrorHandler } from './src/common/utils'

-const id = '5c32b832a67a297bb5028be9'
+const id = '5c7858fb495a9c15945b644a'
-const projectId = '5c32b832a67a297bb5028be5'
+const projectId = '5c7856889b3d4811e2503558'

 // Setting a task as completed: requires 'validate' access
 // Updating any other fields: requires 'editable' access
 // Updating/Creating accesses: only for ADMIN

 const data = {
+	name: 'New Name',
+  description: 'New Description',
+  date: '2019-03-10',
+  docs: [],             // This will not delete previous document refs
   completed: true,
-  name: 'New name',
-  description: 'New description.',
-  date: "2019-06-24",
-  docs: ['5c32b832a67a297bb5028ca8'],   // This will not delete previous documents
   accesses: [           // This will modify existing accesses or create new accesses
     {
+      access: 'officer',
       rights: {
-        removable: false,
-        editable: false,
-        validate: true
+        removable: true
-      },
-      access: 'employer'
+      }
     }
   ]
 }